ChameleonCloud/jupyterlab-zenodo/README.md

-# Jupyterlab-Zenodo
+# jupyterlab-zenodo

-A Zenodo extension for JupyterHub
+A [Zenodo](https://zenodo.org) extension for JupyterLab.

 ## Installation

-This is part of a two-part extension: the lab extension (UI) and the server extension (which interfaces with Zenodo).
+This is part of a two-part extension: the JupyterLab extension (UI) and the Notebook server extension (which interfaces with Zenodo).
 In order to use this extension, both parts must be enabled.
 The following instructions should be run in your terminal.

 To install the server extension:
 ```bash